Grandparents’ Visitation Rights in Alabama

 Troxell v.
 Granville greatly restricted the ability of a child’s grandparents to petition for a court to force the parents to allow visitation.
 Unless the domestic situation is fractured or there is evidence of abuse, the parents of a child cannot be forced to allow for visitation rights, even to the child’s grandparents.

-If you or someone you know needs family law advice in Alabama, contact Hawkins Law LLC for consultation.
+If you or someone you know needs family law advice in Alabama, contact The Hawkins Law Firm for consultation.